 WHITE BRONZE

 White bronze is an alloy of copper, tin, and zinc.
-It's non-magnetic and non-allergenic.
-It's more conductive than nickel.
+In addition to being non-magnetic and non-allergenic, White Bronze is also more conductive than nickel.

 White bronze has good resistance to wear, corrosion, and tarnishing.

-It's a good choice for medical applications.
-It's well-suited for RF connectors.
-It performs well in environments with rapid temperature changes.
+It's a good choice for medical applications and well-suited for RF connectors.
+White Bronze performs well in environments with rapid temperature changes.

 Typical plating thickness: 50-200 u”